apetri/LensTools/docs/source/index.rst

 Dependencies
 ------------

-The core features require `numpy <http://www.numpy.org>`_, `scipy <http://www.scipy.org>`_ and `astropy <http://www.astropy.org>`_ (mainly for the cosmology and measure units support)  to run, and the Test suite requires additionally the `matplotlib <http://matplotlib.org>`_ package. matpoltlib should eventually be installed if you want to use the plotting engines of LensTools.
-If you want to run the calculations in parallel on a computer cluster you will need to install `mpi4py <http://mpi4py.scipy.org>`_ (a python wrapper for the MPI library) and `emcee <http://dan.iel.fm/emcee/current/>`_ (from which LensTools borrows the MPI Pool utility).
-Installation of all these packages is advised (if you run astrophysical data analyses you should use them anyway)
+The core features require the standard `numpy <http://www.numpy.org>`_, `scipy <http://www.scipy.org>`_ and the more unusual `astropy <http://www.astropy.org>`_ (mainly for the cosmology and measure units support) and `emcee <http://dan.iel.fm/emcee/current/>`_ (from which LensTools borrows the MPI Pool utility), and the Test suite requires additionally the `matplotlib <http://matplotlib.org>`_ package. matpoltlib should eventually be installed if you want to use the plotting engines of LensTools.
+If you want to run the calculations in parallel on a computer cluster you will need to install `mpi4py <http://mpi4py.scipy.org>`_ (a python wrapper for the MPI library).
+Installation of all these packages is advised (if you run astrophysical data analyses you should use them anyway).
+One of the lenstools features, namely the Design class, requires that you have a working version of `GSL <http://www.gnu.org/software/gsl/>`_ to link to; if you don't have one, just hit *enter* during the installation process and the package will work correctly without this additional feature.

 Test
 ----